allarassemjonathan/Achilles/README.md

 # Best Software

+## Achilles
+Achilles is the first language detector software.
+It uses bigrams (n-grams with n=2) to guess the correct language.
+It was the first trial to make a language detector and since it got improve using n-grams with n=4. the new version is named Eshu.

 ## Eshu
 The best software so far is using n-grams with n=4.
 It doesn slightly better than bigrams (n=2).
 The name of the software is Eshu.
 It is named after the
 Yoruba god of knowledge.